d-nishi/solutions/EKS/efs-csi-example.md

 import * as eks from "@pulumi/eks";
 import * as k8s from "@pulumi/kubernetes";

-//* STEP 1: Create an EKS Cluster
+//* STEP 1: Create an EKS cluster, an EFS endpoint and mount the EFS endpoint in each public subnet of the EKS cluster

+// Create an EKS Cluster
 const vpc = new awsx.Network("vpc", { usePrivateSubnets: false });
 export const cluster = new eks.Cluster("eks-cluster", {
   vpcId             : vpc.vpcId,